-The recent works by Ledoit, Wolf Fan, Liao, Mincheva, Wang, Ding, Li and Zheng and many others share several common themes.
-First, they apply shrinkage to estimated eigenvalues but still use the sample eigenvectors.
-In the language of the 2018 article by Donoho, Gavish, and Johnstone [17], these covariance matrix estimates are "orthogonally-equivariant."
+The recent works by Ledoit, Wolf, Fan, Liao, Mincheva, Wang, Ding, Li and Zheng and many others share several common themes.
+First, they attempt to correct estimated eigenvalues but still use the sample eigenvectors.
+In the language of [18], these covariance matrix estimates are "orthogonally-equivariant."
 Ledoit and Wolf call them "rotationally equivariant."
-With the exception of Wang and Fan [66], these articles rely on the HH regime.
+With the exception of Wang and Fan [73], these articles rely on the HH regime.
 In all cases these models are tested on single-constraint, fully invested minimum variance portfolios.

 By contrast, with their use of James-Stein for eigenvectors, the covariance matrix estimates discussed in this article rely on distribution-free eigenvector shrinkage in the HL regime, and can be customized to any quadratic minimization with linear constraints.
-James-Stein for eigenvectors was developed in Goldberg et al. [30], Goldberg et al. [29] and Gurdogan and Kercheval [33] for the purpose of improving optimized minimum variance portfolios.
+James-Stein for eigenvectors was developed in Goldberg et al. [33], Goldberg et al. [32] and Gurdogan and Kercheval [36] for the purpose of improving optimized minimum variance portfolios.
 The development rests on a novel analysis of the way estimation error in a spiked covariance model is transmitted via mean-variance analysis.
 Those articles show that estimation errors in the leading sample eigenvector contributes material errors in estimated minimum variance and its risk forecasts, and that JSE reduces those errors in the HL regime.
 In the present article, we show that the original results are a special case of a more general phenomenon.
 A constrained optimization exacerbates estimation error in the leading sample eigenvector in the direction of the subspace spanned by constraint vectors.
 By shrinking the sample leading eigenvector toward that subspace, we correct the leading eigenvector in a way that is tailored to the constrained optimization problem, leading to improved results.